kiviktnm/decman/docs/aur.md

 import decman

 class MyAurAndPacmanCommands(aur.AurCommands):
-    def list_orphans_foreign(self) -> list[str]:
-        """
-        Running this command outputs a newline seperated list of orphaned foreign packages.
-        """
-        return ["pacman", "-Qmdtq", "--color=never"]

-    def list_foreign_versioned(self) -> list[str]:
-        """
-        Running this command outputs a newline seperated list of installed packages and their versions that are not from pacman repositories.
-        """
-        return ["pacman", "-Qm", "--color=never"]

-    def is_installable(self, pkg: str) -> list[str]:
-        """
-        This command exits with code 0 when a package is installable from pacman repositories.
-        """
-        return ["pacman", "-Sddp", pkg]

     def install_as_dependencies(self, pkgs: set[str]) -> list[str]:
         """
         Running this command installs the given packages from pacman repositories.